Skip to main content

 Caroline Warwick and we thank her for all she has done.
 The Banner photo of the healthy anthuriums was provided by Caroline as well.

 This is an evolving website, and as more information on this new pest becomes available, it will be shared, including updates on biological control, host plants, identification sites, and more.
-If you have suspicion of a Thrips parvispinus infestation on your property, IMMEDIATELY contact your local UF/IFAS Extension Office.
+If you have suspicion of a Thrips parvispinus infestation on your property, immediately contact your local UF/IFAS Extension Office.

 Contact Detail for Sampling & Identification